 - Snack: Hard-boiled eggs and an apple.

-- Dinner: Ground turkey and marinara sauce over pasta.
+- Dinner: Ground turkey and marinara sauce over pasta, with a side of cauliflower.

-- Breakfast: Chicken sausage with egg and roasted potatoes.
+- Breakfast: Chicken sausage with egg, roasted potatoes, and an apple.

 - Snack: Protein shake and grapes.

-- Dinner: Mackerel, brown rice and salad leaves with vinaigrette.
+- Dinner: Mackerel, brown rice, asparagus, and salad leaves with vinaigrette.

 - Snack: Protein shake and mixed berries.

-- Dinner: Stir-fry with chicken, egg, brown rice, broccoli, peas and carrots.
+- Dinner: Stir-fry with shrimp, egg, brown rice, bell peppers, peas, and carrots.

-- Breakfast: Blueberries, strawberries and vanilla Greek yogurt on overnight oats.
+- Breakfast: Blueberries, strawberries, and Greek yogurt on overnight oats.

 - Snack: Protein shake and watermelon.

-- Dinner: Ground beef with corn, brown rice, green peas and green beans.
+- Dinner: Ground beef with corn, brown rice, green peas, and beans.

-- Lunch: Tilapia fillet, potato wedges and bell peppers.
+- Lunch: Tilapia fillet and potato wedges with steamed broccoli and cauliflower.

 - Snack: Protein shake and pear.

-- Dinner: Diced beef with rice, black beans, bell peppers, cheese and pico de gallo.
+- Dinner: Diced beef with rice, black beans, bell peppers, onions, cheese, and pico de gallo.

-- Breakfast: Eggs sunny-side up and avocado toast.
+- Breakfast: Eggs sunny-side up and avocado toast with fresh fruit.

-- Lunch: Pork tenderloin slices with roasted garlic potatoes and green beans.
+- Lunch: Pork tenderloin slices with roasted garlic potatoes, green beans, and carrots.

 - Snack: Protein shake and strawberries.

-- Dinner: Turkey meatballs, marinara sauce and parmesan cheese over pasta.
+- Dinner: Turkey meatballs, marinara sauce, and parmesan cheese over pasta, with a side of sautéed kale.

-Summary Vary the types of foods in your diet and consume 20–30 grams of protein with each meal and snack.
+Vary the types of foods in your diet and consume plenty of protein with each meal and snack.

 For the most part, bodybuilding is a lifestyle associated with several health benefits, but there are some things to know before doing bodybuilding.